-The South Dakota State Capital, pictured on Nov.
+The South Dakota State Capitol, pictured on Nov.
 2, 2022.
 (John Hult/South Dakota Searchlight)

 A bill that would remove a requirement for the South Dakota Board of Regents to produce an annual intellectual diversity report passed the Senate Education Committee 5-2 on Tuesday.